katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 .. code-block:: powershell

-    #Requires -Module Ansible.ModuleUtils.Legacy
+    #Requires -Module Assible.ModuleUtils.Legacy

-This will import the module_util at ``./lib/ansible/module_utils/powershell/Ansible.ModuleUtils.Legacy.psm1`` and enable calling all of its functions.
-As of Ansible 2.8, Windows module utils can also be written in C# and stored at ``lib/ansible/module_utils/csharp``.
+This will import the module_util at ``./lib/assible/module_utils/powershell/Assible.ModuleUtils.Legacy.psm1`` and enable calling all of its functions.
+As of Assible 2.8, Windows module utils can also be written in C# and stored at ``lib/assible/module_utils/csharp``.
 These module_utils can be imported by adding the following line to a PowerShell
 module:

 .. code-block:: powershell

-    #AnsibleRequires -CSharpUtil Ansible.Basic
+    #AssibleRequires -CSharpUtil Assible.Basic

-This will import the module_util at ``./lib/ansible/module_utils/csharp/Ansible.Basic.cs`` and automatically load the types in the executing process.
+This will import the module_util at ``./lib/assible/module_utils/csharp/Assible.Basic.cs`` and automatically load the types in the executing process.
 C# module utils can reference each other and be loaded together by adding the following line to the using statements at the top of the util:

 .. code-block:: csharp

-    using Ansible.Become;
+    using Assible.Become;

 There are special comments that can be set in a C# file for controlling the compilation parameters.
 The following comments can be added to the script;